angelaalexandersmith/Project4_Spotify-Data/README.md

 We plan to use Jupyter notebooks for coding and import the following libraries:

 import pandas as pd

 import numpy as np

-import matplotlib.pyplot as plt import seaborn as sns import plotly.express as px import plotly.graph_objects as go from plotly.subplots import make_subplots import os import random from contextlib import contextmanager from time import time from tqdm import tqdm import lightgbm as lgbm from sklearn.metrics import classification_report, log_loss, accuracy_score from sklearn.metrics import mean_squared_error from sklearn.model_selection import KFold from sklearn.model_selection import train_test_split from sklearn.linear_model import LinearRegression from sklearn.preprocessing import LabelEncoder from sklearn.preprocessing import StandardScaler from sklearn.decomposition import PCA from sklearn.manifold import TSNE from sklearn.cluster import KMeans import warnings warnings.filterwarnings('ignore')
+import matplotlib.pyplot as plt

+import seaborn as sns

+import plotly.express as px

+import plotly.graph_objects as go

+from plotly.subplots import make_subplots

+import os

+import random

+from contextlib import contextmanager

+from time import time

+from tqdm import tqdm

+import lightgbm as lgbm

+from sklearn.metrics import classification_report, log_loss, accuracy_score

+from sklearn.metrics import mean_squared_error

+from sklearn.model_selection import KFold

+from sklearn.model_selection import train_test_split

+from sklearn.linear_model import LinearRegression

+from sklearn.preprocessing import LabelEncoder

+from sklearn.preprocessing import StandardScaler

+from sklearn.decomposition import PCA

+from sklearn.manifold import TSNE

+from sklearn.cluster import KMeans

+import warnings

+warnings.filterwarnings('ignore')

-Further to this we would then be looking to host these visualizations on Tableau Public
+Further to this we then hosted these visualizations on Tableau Public